yfukai/yfukai-pypitemplate/README.md

 - Import sorting with [ruff]
 - Testing with [pytest]
 - Code coverage with [Coverage.py]
-- Coverage reporting with [SonarCloud]
+- Coverage reporting with [Codecov]
 - Command-line interface with [Click]
 - Static type-checking with [mypy]
 - Runtime type-checking with [Typeguard]